jeromekelleher/ercs/docs/source/index.rst

 ----------------------

-The examples up to this point have been intended to illustrate the core concepts of using :mod:`ercs`, and have not done anything very useful.
-In this section we work through a complete example of how the module can be used to estimate the probability of identity using many replicates.
+The examples up to this point have been intended to illustrate the core concepts of using :mod:`ercs`, and have not done anything particularly useful.
+In this section we work through a complete example of how the module can be used to estimate the probability of identity in state.
+The example is necessarily more complex that the toy examples above, but should provide a useful template for further simulations.
-This example is not intended for Python novices, and makes use of the popular `NumPy <http://numpy.scipy.org/>`_ and `matplotlib <http://matplotlib.org/>`_ third party packages.
+To keep the code as concise as possible we use the popular `NumPy <http://numpy.scipy.org/>`_ and `matplotlib <http://matplotlib.org/>`_ third party packages.

-To begin with, we import some modules we'll need later, and define a class extending :class:`ercs.Simulator`::
+To begin with, we import some modules we'll need later and define a class extending :class:`ercs.Simulator`::

     import ercs
-    import sys
     import math
     import random
     import pickle